jessepav/lacygoill-wiki-backup/python/Glossary.md

 In C, that's called a *compound* assignment.

 ##
+# b
+## byte array

+Mutable version of a bytes objects.

+A byte array supports most methods which  work on strings and most methods which work on  lists.
+The former  produce a copy  because strings are  immutable; the latter operate in-place because lists *are* mutable.

+## bytes object

+Immutable sequence  of bytes.
+Each item  in a  bytes object  is an  integer in `[0, 256)`.

+In case you wonder  where 256 comes from, remember that a  byte contains 8 bits, and that each bit can have 2 values; that's 2⁸ = 256 values for a byte.

+##
 # c
 ## CapWords

 Synonym for CamelCase.
 Used by PEP8 when recommending to name a class using the CapWords notation.

+## constructor

+Function which can build some iterable by exhausting an iterator.

+Examples of built-in constructors:

+   - `list()`
+   - `dict()`
+   - `set()`
+   - `frozenset()`
+   - `bytearray()`

+---

+TODO: I think that's only one possible meaning.
+It seems that `int()` is also a constructor.
+From "Python Object-Oriented Programming" page 273:

+   > In this example, the frequencies object uses the function int() to create default
+   > values.
+This is the **constructor** for an integer object.

+That doesn't fit our current definition.

+## container

+Object that holds other objects, like a list, tuple, dictionary or set.
+More container types are available in the `collections` module.

+Technically,  a container  is an  object which  implements the  `__contains__()` method, while an iterable is an object which implements the `__iter__()` method.
+So, in  theory, both  concepts are  orthogonal, and you  could create  an object which is  a container but not  an iterable.
+However, in  practice, all built-in containers are  also iterables  (same thing for  most containers  implemented by libraries).

+---

+A string is an  iterable, because you can iterate over  its characters, but it's not a container.
+To be a container,  it would need to hold objects, which means that its characters would need to be  objects; but they are not.
+In particular, there is no `char` type, and a character doesn't have attributes nor methods.

+##
+# h
+## hashability

+Characteristic of an object which allows it to  be used as a dictionary key or a set member.
+Dictionaries and sets use the hash value internally.

+## hashable

+Said of an object  whose hash value (as given by  its `__hash__()` method) never changes during its lifetime, and which can be compared to other objects (it also needs an `__eq__()` method).

+The hash  value of a given  object remains the same  only for the duration  of a Python process.
+If you start another  Python process, an object  with the same type and value can have a different hash (and ID):

+    $ python -c 'print(hash("hello"))'
+    -5997811172218844908

+    $ python -c 'print(hash("hello"))'
+    7399159032506071523

+---

+Hashable objects which compare equal must have the same hash value.

+---

+Mutable containers are not hashable.

+Most immutable objects are hashable; but an immutable container (such as a tuple and a frozenset) is only hashable if its items are hashable.

+Objects which  are instances  of user-defined classes  are hashable  by default.
+They  all compare  unequal (except  with themselves),  and their  hash value  is derived from their `id()`.

 ##
 # i